Skip to main content

 The scale of Cranbourne's population boom and its impact on local businesses.

-New cafes and restaurants opened in 2025 alone
+New cafes and restaurants opening across the area

 Where the Pressure Is Hitting Hardest